F-2. Public Relations and Marketing

 In addition to the above, the Office of Marketing & Communications strives to acquaint the public as well as the campus community with opportunities and activities at IU Southeast.
 For the faculty, staff, and the campus community, a magazine titled IU Southeast is distributed quarterly.
 It contains feature stories and campus news, including faculty research and outstanding student stories.

 The marketing function in the Office of Marketing & Communications is vital to student recruitment and image building.
 Marketing is vital to a number of departments on campus.
 The responsibility and authority to purchase advertising, develop print pieces, and coordinate marketing activity resides solely in the Office of Marketing & Communications.
-All major marketing pieces such as bill boards, new ads, commercials, magazines and other printed materials will be presented for approval to the campus Cabinet.
+All major marketing initiatives including digital and traditional strategies will be presented for approval to the campus Cabinet.

 Planning, development, and placement of University advertising is the responsibility of the Office of Marketing & Communications.
 Schools, divisions, and departments may pay for ads from their own budgets, but the design, copy, and placement (media where the ad is placed) of these advertisements must approved in advance by the Office of Marketing & Communications.
 Use of the IU Southeast logo or wordmark on advertisement or print piece, in any form, must be approved by the Office of Marketing & Communications.
 The campus seeks to maintain a unified, coordinated, and consistent image in style and content that speaks to the high quality and mission of the institution.
 On-campus advertisement of alcohol and tobacco products is not permitted.